ashok-khanna/ParEvil/README.md

 ```

 ## Summary
 ParEvil adds an additional state (***Paredit State***) to Evil Mode, which can be accessed (and exited from) by pressing `spacebar` when within Normal mode.
 Below are the keybindings offered in Paredit State.
+You can edit these easily!
+The main idea is having the additional state for lisp editing, the keybindings are of personal preference.

 Key  | Function in Paredit State     | Key  | Function in Paredit State
 ---- | ----------------------------- | ---- | ----------